crate-workbench/cratedb-nomad/README.md

 [HashiCorp Waypoint] is a frontend to build and deploy cluster resources to different targets, using a similar command-line interface like Docker Compose.

 ## Setup

 Install and start Waypoint using the Docker backend, open the Waypoint UI, acquire the project repository, and initialize the Waypoint project.

+### Ansible (automate the heavy lifting)
+We created a Ansible Playbook to setup a 3-node Nomad/Consul cluster.
+If you are here for that.
+Just follow [along](playbooks/nomad/README.md).
+After all we figured that there are quite some steps involved in making cratedb containers run in nomad - as a multi-node cluster.

+#### DNS
+The cratedb service discovery relies on `SRV` DNS queries to successfully discover the other nodes in the cluster.
+Gladly Consul talks DNS on port 8600.
+You _just_ have to customize the `"-Cdiscovery.srv.query=` and you are good.
+But wait there are some more obstacles until that works:
+- Due to how docker (bridged mode) works we need to be able to send queries to either consul or to the _regular_ resolver on the host - as the container inherits this DNS setup.
+We choose to solve this with `coredns` and updating the `systemd/resolved` config.
+- As the VMs we are running are configured by cloud-init and get their IP configuration via DHCP, we also need to touch cloud-init to point to DNS on our host to coredns.

+Hopefully this does not sound too complicated, either you set it up manually or you rely on our ansible setup - or at least you can copy it from there.

 ### Install Waypoint